-The monthly seasonally adjusted series are estimated every month including the latest available data, and updating the estimate of the model parameters (partial concurrent approach).
+The monthly seasonally adjusted series (only business surveys) are estimated every month including the latest available data, and updating the estimate of the model parameters (partial concurrent approach).
 With reference to the seasonally adjusted data, therefore, revisions are observed every month.
 The revision of the seasonal adjustment models is carried out once a year.